-- Use the data to calculate the Rf values of components 1-3. - b Determine which teams analysed the same pens. - c Determine which teams analysed the pen that was responsible for the note at the crime scene. - d Is component 1 the same substance for both pens?
+- a Use the data to calculate the R{ε} values of components 1-3. - b Which of the teams analysed the same pens? - c Which teams analysed the pen that was responsible for the note at the crime scene? - d Is component 1 the same substance for both pens?
 Explain your answer. - e Is it possible to identify the components of the sample from this analysis?